Is it time to start spring planting?

 In metro Atlanta, that typically falls around March 30, but it has happened as late as April 25.
 Weather experts usually recommend waiting until about April 15 — Tax Day — to start putting plants in the ground or moving houseplants outside, just to be safe.
 The last thing you want is for your plant babies to be wiped out by an unexpected freeze.

-Since that target date is approaching Monday, it might be fun to go ahead and get your hands dirty and do a little gardening this weekend.
+Since we’ve reached that target date, it might be fun to go ahead and get your hands dirty and do a little gardening.

-There is no rain in the forecast for the next few days, and highs will rise into the mid-80s by Monday.
+There is no rain in the forecast for the next few days, and highs will be in the mid-80s this week.

 Right now is a good time to plant warm-season or “frost-tender” crops, such as beans, field peas, peppers, tomatoes, cucumbers, cantaloupe, watermelon, squash, eggplant, sweet corn and okra.